 Minimum Level of Achievement

-The APA-accredited Traditional Practice evaluates all fellows using a five-point competency-based evaluation tool: Below expected competency, early competency, intermediate competency, proficient competency, advanced competency, and expert competency.
-The minimum level of achievement (MLA) set by the Program for all fellows by completion of the postdoctoral year is performance at an Advanced Competency level.
+The APA-accredited Traditional Practice Postdoctoral Fellowship Program evaluates all fellows using competency-based evaluation tool and six-point rating scale: (1) Below expected competency, (2) early competency, (3) intermediate competency, (4) proficient competency, (5) advanced competency, and (6) expert competency.
+The minimum level of achievement (MLA) set by the Program for all fellows by completion of the postdoctoral year is performance at an advanced competency level.

 Past fellows who successfully met this requirement held experiences in quantitative and qualitative research methodologies and data analytic techniques, research lab/project management and participation, grant writing and management, manuscript preparation and submission, conference presentations, and program implementation, dissemination, and evaluation, among other scholarly activities.

-Fellow are required to attend two weekly didactics for the core Training Program: Research and Scholarly Activities Lab and Case Conference.
-Specific seminars and courses are also required in each emphasis area.
+All fellows are required to attend two weekly didactics for the core APA-Accredited Traditional Practice Psychology Postdoctoral Fellowship Program: Research and Scholarly Activities Lab and Psychology Case Conference.
+Specific seminars and courses are also required in each emphasis area/major area of study.

 - Fellowship Program Orientation